dhis2/dhis2-docs/src/developer/web-api/overview.md

 This can be used to limit the use of a "public" token embedded on another page on another site.
-Making sure that the referer header match the site hostname in should come from, can help you from abuse of the token, e.g. if someone puts it on a forum etc.
+Making sure that the referer header match the site hostname in should come from, can help avoid abuse of the token, e.g. if someone posts it on a public forum.

 **Important**: this is not a security feature.
 The `referer` header can easily be spoofed.
 This setting is intended to discourage unauthorized third-party developers from connecting